mehran-khursheed/talent-flow/README.md

 Open http://localhost:3000

-The app is fully functional with no backend setup.
+The app is fully functional with mocked backend.

 ---